milesmcc/a17t/docs/index.md

               </span>
             </span>
             <h4 class="mb-1 text-xl heading">Lightweight &amp; modern</h4>
-            <p>a17t has no dependencies.
+            <p>a17t has no dependencies except Tailwind.
 That means it's reliable, customizable,
-              and can integrate with any JS stack.
-Just import a small pure CSS file and you're good to go.</p>
+              and can integrate with any stack.
+Just install the plugin and you're good to go.</p>
           </div>
           <div class="mb-6">
             <span class="float-right shield ~urge ml-1 mb-1">